vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 640 References

-Harivam. śa
+Harivaṁśa

-(HV) The Harivam. śa being the Khila or supplement to the Mahābhārata.
+(HV) The Harivaṁśa being the Khila or supplement to the Mahābhārata.
 For the first time critically edited by P.L.
 Vaidya.
 Poona 1969–71.
 2 vols.

 Harle, J.C.

 1986 The art and architecture of the Indian subcontinent.
 Harmondsworth.
 The Pelican History of Art.

-1987 The ‘pleated’ śiraścakra. in: Kusuma˜njali.
-C. Sivaramamurti Commemoration Volume II, edit. by Nagaraja Rao, Delhi. pp. 234–37.
+1987 The ‘pleated’ śiraścakra. in: Kusumañjali.
+C. Sivaramamurti Commemoration Volume II, ediṭby Nagaraja Rao, Delhi. pp. 234–37.

-Hars.adeva
+Harṣadeva

-Ratnāvalī [edit. by C. Cappeller] in: Otto B¨ohtlingk, Sanskrit-Chrestomathie, 3. verbesserte und vermehrte Auflage [von R. Garbe], Leipzig 1909. pp.
+Ratnāvalī [ediṭby C. Cappeller] in: Otto B¨ohtlingk, Sanskrit-Chrestomathie, 3. verbesserte und vermehrte Auflage [von R̥Garbe], Leipzig 1909. pp.

 326–369.

 Harting, Nicolaas Ubbo

-1922 Selections from the Baudhāyana-Gr.hyapariśis.t.asūtra.
+1922 Selections from the Baudhāyana-Gr̥hyapariśiṣṭasūtra.
 Amersfoort.
-Ph. d.
+Pḥd.
 Thesis, Rijksuniversiteit Utrecht.

 Heesterman, J.C.